DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 capitals roam freely.

-While liberal policies created the middle class and designed to continue it’s existence, middle class was trying to make easy profit.
+While liberal policies created the middle class and designed to continue it's existence, middle class was trying to make easy profit.
 Through privatization of public properties, mining rights, civil construction industry and projects; a socio-economic imbalance was created.
 No longer was social status to be measured with education or ethics, it was now